 Permit Requirements for On-Site Wastewater Disposal Systems

-As specified in Anchorage Municipal Code (AMC) Section 15.65.030, the application must include the following:
+As specified in Anchorage Municipal Code (AMC) Section 15.65.050, the application must include the following:

-- A site plan drawn to scale and bearing the original stamp and signature of a registered Civil Engineer.
+- A site plan drawn to scale and bearing the stamp and signature of a registered Civil Engineer.
 This site plan must show:

-- The location of the on-site well and all components of the on-site wastewater disposal system.
+a.
+The location of the on-site well and all components of the on-site wastewater disposal system.
 If the permit application is for the development of a new lot, the replacement disposal site shall also be shown.

-- A design of the on-site wastewater disposal system bearing the original stamp and signature of a registered Civil Engineer.
+- A design of the on-site wastewater disposal system bearing the stamp and signature of a registered Civil Engineer.

 The department may conduct site inspections or require submission of additional information prior to the issuance of any permits.

-The permit may be denied if the code requirements are not met.
-The permit may also be denied if the proposed development would have the effect of prohibiting future development of an adjacent lot or parcel.
+The permit may be denied if provisions of the ordinance are not met.
+The permit may also be denied if the proposed development would have the effect of prohibiting future residential use of an adjacent lot or parcel.

 The On-Site Water and Wastewater Section will coordinate permit review with other appropriate municipal and state agencies and may refuse to issue a permit, based on input from other agencies or violation of any other state or local code or provision.